La Emperatriz (The Empress)

 Just to the left of this portrait, another version of the same woman looks over her shoulder.
 Her face is larger, closer, and angled to the left – as if she’s looking somewhere else entirely.
 Tucked behind the left-hand shoulder of the other portrait, the bottom of her chin goes past the bottom of the mural.
 But because her face is larger, the top of her head is just a bit below the other version of herself.

-Both portraits nestle on the left side of the mural, while the right side is lush with the tall, striated leaves of tropical plants.
+Both portraits nestle on the right side of the mural, while the left side is lush with the tall, striated leaves of tropical plants.
 In the middle of the leaves, her enormous hand rises up, holding a flower that touches the edge of the roof, as if she’s offering it as a gift.
 The hand holding the flower belongs to the version of her on the left, the one looking across the street.

 Actual tropical plants grow at the base of the building, and tall evergreen shrubs on each end.
 These living plants blend with the painted ones, and make the mural seem to grow out of the landscape.